portable-content/design-docs/implementation/01-data-model.md

 }
 ```

-> **Note**: Ownership, workspace management, and access control are application-domain concerns and should be handled separately from the core content representation.
+> **Note**: Ownership and access control are application-domain concerns and should be handled separately from the core content representation.

 ## Storage Implementation Options